-The words were gibberish, but the next moment I could feel myself standing shoulder-deep, in cold, rushing water.
-Tall green grasses were all around, and the banks smelled of salt.
-Suddenly, it dawned on me – I was in the marsh, and much to my horror, being sucked down by the undertow.
+The words were gibberish, but suddenly, I could feel myself standing shoulder-deep, in cold, rushing water.
+Tall green grasses were all around, and the banks smelled of salt, and much to my horror, I was being sucked down by the undertow.
 For several anxious seconds, I felt I was drowning.
-The feeling made me nauseous.
-Then, as quickly as the sensations came, they were gone.
+Then, as quickly as the sensation came, it was gone.

-I sat there wondering if I were coming down with something, or had a heart attack, a stroke – whatever it was, it was very real.
-I went upstairs to get a drink of water, and came back to resume my seat at the computer, to read over the words I’d typed:
+I sat there wondering if I were coming down with something, or had experienced a heart attack, a stroke – whatever it was, it was very real.
+After I made it upstairs to get a drink of water, I came back to resume my seat at the computer, to read over the words I’d typed:

-It wasn’t late, and I was anything but sleepy, so I decided to keep writing.
+It wasn’t late, and I was anything but sleepy.
+I decided to keep writing.
 In the back of my mind, I’m sure I was also waiting to see what else might happen.
-Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the evening was uneventful.
+Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the night was uneventful.

 The strangest thing was that exactly one year later to the day, January 17th, I was crossing the Lazaretto, coming to live on Tybee Island.
 In the months that followed, I thought about “Miss Emma” every time I passed the Pirate’s House where she’d played at Hannah’s East in downtown Savannah.
-I also flashed upon that night in the basement each time I drove over the bridge onto the island.
+I also flashed upon that night in the basement each time I passed over the bridge onto the island.
 I still think about it sometimes.

 It wasn’t until 2005, however, while I was working on an entertainment article for a local publication that I learned the spot on the western side of the island where the fishing fleet now docks was definitely considered to be haunted by some of the locals.
-I’d hoped to start off with a house on Officer’s Row for my series on Tybee ghosts, but it was the holidays and the owners weren’t in town, so I ended up visiting Lazaretto Creek.
+I’d hoped to start off with the Marshall house on Officer’s Row for my series on Tybee ghosts, but it was the holidays and the owners weren’t in town, so I ended up visiting Lazaretto Creek.